TonyDalian/SpringBoot/SpringCore.md

 	* > Import configuration from XML file

 * @Autowired
-	* > for bean injection
+	* > for bean injection on variable & setter method
+	* > variable must exist
 	* > byType injection

 * @Resource
 	* > for bean injection on variable & setter method
-	* > variable must exist
+	* > on setter method is recommended
 	* > byName injection

 * @Qualifier
-	* > for bean byType injection on variable & setter method
+	* > for bean byType injection @Autowired
-	* > on setter method is recommended
 	* > specify bean name to be injected

 * @Configuration